Five ways to help you protect your loved ones

 One of the best ways of doing this is to make a will, where you can also say what you’d like to happen to your money, property and possessions when you die (otherwise known as your ‘estate’).

-If you die without a will, the law decides who gets what, and it may not be the people you’d have wanted.
+If you die without a will, the law decides what happens - which may not be what you'd have wanted.
 A will can also help with inheritance tax planning – potentially leaving more for your children to benefit from.

 4. Consider life insurance

-Another way to help protect your children (and give yourself some peace of mind) is to consider a life insurance policy.
+Another way to help protect your children (and give yourself some peace of mind) could be to consider a life insurance policy.

 5. Get help from an expert if you need it

-For example, a solicitor or specialist service can help you write your will.
-A financial adviser may also be worth speaking to, especially if you’d like to set up a life insurance policy in trust – which allows you to choose who you’d want to benefit from the money.
+For example, a solicitor or specialist service could help you write your will.
+A financial adviser could help if you’d like to set up a life insurance policy in trust – which allows you to choose who you’d like to receive the money after you're gone.

 Next article